ccomrade/c1-launcher/README.md

 Get the executables from [release section](../../releases) and just replace the original files.
 That's it.
 You can also compile the source code yourself.
 See below for instructions.

-Note that you should always use a legal copy of Crysis.
+You should always use a legal copy of Crysis.
 If you still don't have one, see below for where you can get it.

 ### I don't want to replace the original executables.
 Is there any way?